lrestifo/rt-docker-base-debian/README.md

 ### Credits

 Thanks to Christian Loos (GitHub:@cloos) for publishing RT docker examples.
-This image was heavily inspired by his work.
+This image was heavily inspired by his work - in other words, it was shamelessly cloned and tweaked to include MySQL support.